BKKT Investors Have Opportunity to Lead Bakkt Holdings, Inc. f/k/a VPC Impact Acquisition Holdings Securities Fraud Lawsuit

-LOS ANGELES , June 9, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bakkt Holdings, Inc. f/k/a VPC Impact Acquisition Holdings ("Bakkt" or the "Company") (NYSE: BKKT).
+LOS ANGELES, June 15, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bakkt Holdings, Inc. f/k/a VPC Impact Acquisition Holdings ("Bakkt" or the "Company") (NYSE: BKKT).

 Class Period: March 31, 2021 – November 19, 2021